shivannis/xandr-docs-public/xandr-docs/articles/bidders/inventory-quality.md

 - **Young Adults**: A site or part of a site whose content is specifically targeted toward young adults.
 - **General Audiences**: A site or part of a site which has no particular intended audience and whose content is appropriate for all ages.
 - **Mature (18+)**: A site or part of a site whose content is not appropriate for children or young adults under 18.

-## Xandr inventory quality and auditing standards

-View the full details of inventory standards and auditing in [Xandr Policies](../policies-regulations/index.yml).